TecOrb-Developers/handbook/rails/used_gems.md

 ## [Tecorb developers rails](https://github.com/TecOrb-Developers/handbook/blob/main/rails) / Used Popular Gems
-Here are some of the popular gems which we have used in our existing projects codebase.
+Here are some of the popular gems which we have used in our codebase.

 ### Authentication and Authorization Gems
 - devise: https://github.com/heartcombo/devise